danatron1/ButtplugKnight/ReadMe.md

 * Alternatively; If you're using a Lovense, you don't need a bluetooth dongle; try using "Lovense Connect".
 Make sure Lovense Connect is enabled in the Intiface settings (it's off by default), and connect to your toy through that.
 This is recommended if you're moving around a lot, having trouble connecting, or don't own a Bluetooth Dongle.

 Install Hollow Knight if you haven't already.
-Install Scarab by downloading the file and running it - couldn't be easier to use.
-You may need to install a small mod through its UI just to get it to do its thing.
-I use Toggleable Bindings for this.
+Install Scarab by downloading the file and running it, and once it's open, install **Magic UI**.
 You'll know it's working if your game has the spaghetti icon on the main menu and the mod list in the top left.

+* This mod uses MagicUI to display the UI as of v1.2.6 - if you cannot install it for whatever reason, use v1.2.5.

 Drag the "ButtplugKnight" folder from this repo into your Mods folder.
 The path should look similar to this;